ess-dmsc/essdaq/grafana/README.md

 and select *Graphite* as the type.
 Set the URL to *http://graphite:80* and access to *proxy*.
 Click **Add** to finish.

-You can also load preconfigured dashboards propviede in the `dashboards` folder.
+You can also load preconfigured dashboards provided in the `dashboards` folder.